noxgle/term_agent/Readme.md

 - **Logging and colored console (Rich)**: Fallout/Pip-Boy theme for a unique retro look.
 - **Advanced Prompt Creator**: Interactive tool for building precise, detailed prompts for AI agents.
 Guides you step-by-step, asks clarifying questions, and combines your answers into a single, actionable prompt.
 Supports multiline input (Ctrl+S), Fallout-style colors, and easy confirmation with Enter.

+## Terminal Agent Capabilities

+The main terminal agent is a powerful tool designed to streamline your command-line operations.
+It allows you to perform a wide range of tasks, including:
+- **Linux Administration**: Manage your system with ease.
+- **Security**: Implement and maintain security measures.
+- **Log Analysis**: Monitor and analyze system logs effectively.
+- **Script Creation**: Develop custom scripts for automation.
+- **Configuration Files**: Manage configuration files, such as those for Ansible.
+- **Software Development**: Build and deploy applications.

 ## Prompt Creator

 The **Prompt Creator** is an interactive assistant that helps you build high-quality prompts for AI agents.